Listen to a live recording:

 RM Don’t you wonder about the conversation inside?

 DS I know.
-Well, there’s been several movies about Waco.
+Well, there have been several movies about Waco.
 And they actually had some videos that Koresh and his followers actually sent out sort of as a peace offering.
 And you know, they’re very sad.
 They come off as tremendously simple, sincere people.
 And the FBI had those and they didn’t let them out because of that fact.
 I think it’s pretty much a horror, you know, everything that happened there.
 I don’t think there’s anything good about it.
 I think we’re probably to blame, we’re all complicit.

 RM So then it’s really about power of storytelling to constitute civilizations.
-The Branch of Davidians were a little multicultural unit that told certain stories, came to believe the truth-value of these stories, and as civilizations sprang up in the wake of the . . . ?
+The Branch Davidians were a little multicultural unit that told certain stories, came to believe the truth-value of these stories, and as civilizations sprang up in the wake of the . . . ?
 The ATF had their own—